jhs2jhs/WebDownloadJobsManage/README.md

 3. python db_insert_row.py to insert db from local db into mongodb server
 2. `http://localhost:8080/web_jobs/jobs_get?client_id=dtc&client_job_request_count=10&job_target=appid_to_asin` to get a list jobs.
 3. `http://localhost:8080/web_jobs/jobs_view` to view jobs progress and error_log
+4. `http://localhost:8080/web_jobs/dump_action` to mongodump to back the whole database
+5. `http://localhost:8080/web_jobs/mongodb_export_action?job_target=appid_to_asin` to export appid_to_asin collection into a json file
+6. ``http://localhost:8080/web_jobs/mongodb_import_action?job_target=appid_to_asin` to import appid_to_asin collection into database, it will not overwrite existing documents in database, but only insert the non-exisitng one.
+7. `http://localhost:8080/web_jobs/mongodb_export_files` to view the file size and other information.
+8.

 ## web scrapting storage structure